ecobasa/cosinnus-devops/README.md

 ### First-Time Wagtail Setup

 We use Wagtail as CMS, and it will show up automatically as a root URL dashboard.
 You can skip this step configuring it, but all you will see on your root URL will be a blank page.
-Navigate to a page like `http://localhost:8000/projects/` to see the wechange-page.
+Navigate to a page like `http://localhost:8000/communities/` to see the ecobasa map.

 * navigate to `http://localhost:8000/cms-admin/pages/`
   * Delete the page "Welcome to your new Wagtail Site"